 Who is that expat private investigator "Mark" that you are communicating with by email?

 That September 1994 day was my first time in Asia, arriving around 8pm, and I was transported from the airport straight to the pre-arranged home base, which was a luxurious condo near the end of ...
 Sukhumvit soi 4 !!
 (Sethiwan Palace, the designated condo at no cost to me, and it was relatively new at the time but old now by Bangkok standards.)
-I didn't know that Nana was a "special" soi, and was astonished at what I saw in my first walk down a street in Asia.
+I didn't know that Nana was such a "special" soi, and was astonished at what I saw in my first walk down a street in Asia.
 (However, I explored Nana Plaza only once in the next few months, though I became increasingly curious about it every time I passed by.)

 I came with my American girlfriend who was a blond haired, blue eyed, super fit and overly adventuresome sort.
-Nonetheless, that relationship didn't last long.
+However, that relationship didn't last long.

-I decided to break free of my living and consulting community obligations, but to stay in the Bangkok region as a base, independently.
-I moved to my own purely private place, totally on my own, where actually almost nobody knew where I was, and dove into Thai society and the tourist and purely private sector multinational expat community.
+I decided to break free of my living and consulting community, but to stay in the Bangkok region as a base, independently.
+I moved to my own purely private place in a suburb, totally on my own, where actually almost nobody knew where I was, and dove into Thai society and the tourist and purely private sector multinational expat community.
 I moved out of the city center and into the Bangkapi suburbs, next to Ramkhamhaeng University, embedded in Thai culture with hardly any foreigners in sight, and started to learn the language.